HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/update_wpsadmin_password.md

 ---
 id: update-default-admin-password
-title: Update Default Admin Password
+title: Updating the default administrator password
 ---

-!!! warning "Current Limitation"
+This topic provides the steps for updating the default administrator (wpsadmin) password.

+!!!note "Limitation"
-    It is not possible to change the wpsadmin username at this time.
-The password can be updated.
+    It is not possible to change the `wpsadmin` username at this time.
+However, you can update the `wpsadmin` password.

-## Overview
-This document provides a snippet for updating the Default Admin password.

-### Steps to Update Default Admin Password
+To update the default administrator password, refer to the following steps:

-1. Create a secret with the new admin password:
+1. Create a secret with the new administrator password using the following command:

     ```sh
     kubectl create secret generic CUSTOM_SECRET_NAME --from-literal=username=wpsadmin --from-literal=password=CUSTOM_ADMIN_PASSWORD --namespace=dxns
     ```

-    Replace the following:
+    Replace the values for the following:
     - `CUSTOM_SECRET_NAME` with the name of the secret.
-    - `CUSTOM_ADMIN_PASSWORD` with the new admin password.
+    - `CUSTOM_ADMIN_PASSWORD` with the new administrator password.

-2. Update the `values.yaml` file with secret name and do a [Helm upgrade](./helm-upgrade-values.md).
+2. Update the `values.yaml` file with the secret name.
+See the following sample:

     ```yaml
     security:
       webEngine: